Beyond Inverted Pendulums: Task-optimal Simple Models of Legged Locomotion: Background

 \subsection{Trajectory Optimization}

 This paper will heavily leverage trajectory optimization within the inner loop of a bilevel optimization problem.
 We briefly review it here, but the reader is encouraged to see \cite{Betts01} for a more complete description.
 Generally speaking, trajectory optimization is a process of finding state $x(t)$ and input $u(t)$ that minimize some measure of cost $h$ while satisfying a set of constraints $C$.
-Following the approach taken in prior work \cite{Posa13, Posa2016}, we explicitly optimize over state, input, and constraint (contact) forces $\lambda(t)$,

-where $f$ is the dynamics of the system, $\lambda$ are the forces required to satisfy holonomic constraints \edit{(inside $C\leq 0$)}, and $t_0$ and $t_f$ are the initial and the final time respectively.
+Following the approach taken in prior work \cite{Posa13, Posa2016}, we explicitly optimize over state, input, and constraint (contact) forces $\lambda(t)$, where $f$ is the dynamics of the system, $\lambda$ are the forces required to satisfy holonomic constraints \edit{(inside $C\leq 0$)}, and $t_0$ and $t_f$ are the initial and the final time respectively.
 Standard approaches discretize in time, formulating \eqref{eq:trajopt} as a finite-dimensional nonlinear programming problem.
 For the purposes of this paper, any such method would be appropriate, while we use DIRCON \cite{Posa2016} to address the closed kinematic chains of the Cassie robot.
-DIRCON transcribes the infinite dimensional problem in Eq. (\ref{eq:trajopt}) into a finite dimensional nonlinear problem
+DIRCON transcribes the infinite dimensional problem in Eq. (\ref{eq:trajopt}) into a finite dimensional nonlinear problem where $n$ is the number of knot points, $f_c$ is the collocation constraint for dynamics, \edit{ $C \leq 0$ contains all the other constraints such as the four-bar-linkage kinematic constraints, } \edit{$\delta_i$ is a constant time interval between knot point $i$ and $i+1$, } and the decision variables are \edit{